 While many types of malware are difficult to detect with the naked eye, some common malware attacks do show symptoms that all visitors should be aware of:

-- Suspicious pop ups.
+Suspicious pop ups.
 Are you really the lucky one millionth visitor?
 Think before you click on pop ups ads that sound too good to be true.
-Clicking on them may rcause you to accidentally download malware to your computer.
+Clicking on them may cause you to accidentally download malware to your computer.

 While this can help the average visitor detect an infected site, website owners will need to take it a step further to be sure their website is free from malware.

-A website scanner is the easiest, most efficient, and most effective way website owners can look for malware.
+A website scanner is the easiest, efficient and effective way website owners can look for malware.
 You’ll also save time and money – you don’t have to look for malware yourself, or hire an expert to look for you.
 SiteLock offers a powerful website scanning solution that not only works automatically, but also includes the following:

 For the most accurate and efficient protection against malware, check out our plans and pricing today.
 To see how SiteLock has protected other businesses from blacklisting, check out our customer stories and SiteLock reviews.